ProtLLM/ProtLLM/README.md

 ## TODOs
-- [ ] Release Arxiv version of the paper.
 - [ ] Release the code for retrieval.
 - [ ] Release the raw InterPT dataset.
 - [ ] Update the huggingface version of ProtLLM.